 Annual Notices for Public

 In accordance with federal regulations, Alexandria School District have management plans documenting the location and condition of all known or assumed asbestos containing materials (ACM) in the school building.
 Every six months, the ACM is visually inspected by licensed Minnesota asbestos inspectors.
 The Alexandria Schools management plan is available for public inspection at the district office during normal office hours.
-Jerry Bitzan is the designated person responsible for maintaining the asbestos management plans for the district.
+Wade Nibbe is the designated person responsible for maintaining the asbestos management plans for the district.
 He can be reached at (320) 762-2141 ext.
 4207 with any questions.

 Indoor Air Quality